 HTTPS means Secured Website: HTTPS adds an ‘S’ at the end of HTTP and makes the connection secure enough.
 It keeps hackers away from passing information between the server and the browser.
 HTTPS offers 256-bit encryption to keep information secure.

-How to Remove Not Secure Warnings on Your Website?
+How to Fix Not Secure Website Warning?

 Removing the “Not Secure” warning from your website may sound daunting.
 Interestingly, it’s easier than you think – especially if you know what to do.